♦ LeadSafe provides information regarding protecting your family from lead.

 Keep bushes and trees trimmed.
 With heavy snowfall branches are subject to break.

 Keep the home clean.
-Mice, roaches, and pests are drawn into homes to search for food.
-If there is nothing to eat, mice will be less likely to stay.
-Keep all food stored properly in airtight containers or in places that are safe from mouse attack.
+Mice, roaches, and other pests are drawn into homes to search for food (human or pet food).
+If there is no exposed food sources, pests will be less likely to stay.
+Keep all food (human and pet food) stored properly in airtight plastic containers.

-Clean under stoves and refrigerators to maintain cleanliness and keep pests out.
+Clean under/above/sides of stoves and refrigerators to maintain cleanliness and keep pests out.